Maheen-Sheikh2005/Mobile-Phone-Sales-Performance-analysis/README.md

 Trend Analysis: Line and bar charts showing sales over specific days of the week, monthly quantity spikes, and customer rating breakdowns.

-How to Interact with the Report
+### 5.How to Interact with the Report
 Open the .pbix project file inside Power BI Desktop.

 Use the left-side month buttons or top slicers (Brand, Payment Method) to filter data instantly!

+### 📈 Dashboard Preview The final interactive dashboard highlighting KPIs, demographic breakdowns, and category performance.
+Dashboard image link :

+PDF link :